sync2brain/bossdevice-usermanual/6_downloads_n_dependencies.rst

 .. important::

-    Add the bossdevice firmware and repository to the search path of MATLAB
+    Add the bossdevice RESEARCH firmware and repository to the search path of MATLAB

 .. important::